New exact eigenstates in the Lesanovsky model, proximity to integrability and the PXP model, and approximate scar states: Model

 Additionally, for $L$ even, Lesanovsky found two other exact low-lying states $\ket{E_\pm}$, with $\ket{E_-}$ being the first excited state~\cite{Lesanovsky2012}:

 where $E_\pm$ and $\alpha_\pm, \beta$ satisfy the eigenvalue equation:

 Lastly, we point out an interesting relation between the Lesanovsky model and the Fendley-Sengupta-Sachdev (FSS) model studied in Ref.~\cite{Fendley2004}.
 Because the PPP term in the constrained Hilbert space can be rewritten as $\sum_j P_{j-1} P_j P_{j+1} = L + \sum_j n_{j-1} n_{j+1} - 3n_j$, the negative of the Lesanovsky model defines a curve in the FSS family of models~\cite{Chepiga2019, chepiga_floating_2019}.
 Hence, the ``ceiling state" (i.e., the highest energy state) of the Lesanovsky model corresponds to the ground state of the FSS model and undergoes an Ising second order transition from a $\mathbb{Z}_2$ ordered phase at low $z$ to a disordered phase at high $z$.
-We numerically determined this transition to occur at $z\approx 0.49$.
+In the thermodynamic limit, when the ceiling state transitions from disordered to $\mathbb{Z}_2$ ordered, the gap between the ceiling states at $k=0$ and $k=\pi$ closes.
+While the gap is never 0 for finite systems, as we approach the transition from high $z$, the energy gap decreases linearly with $z$, with deviations from linearity only near the transition itself.
+By interpolating this linear trend, we numerically determined this transition to occur at $z \approx 0.49$.
+When $z<0$, the state $\ket{z}$ in Eq.~(\ref{eq:Ground state}) is in fact the ceiling state of the Lesanovsky model, and the Lesanovsky model corresponds to the `disorder line' of the FSS model, separating commensurate and incommensurate regions of the disordered phase~\cite{Chepiga2019,Fendley2004}.